 The way that we live and work is changing.
 After the pandemic, we’ve gotten used to the idea of working from home – and it’s likely that we’ll collectively settle on some kind of hybrid solution, where we come into a fixed offices infrequently for meetings and other in-person tasks.
+This shift has also popularized the digital nomad lifestyle.

-For younger generations, the prospect of remote working throws up an interesting opportunity.
 If you really can do a given job from anywhere in the world, then why would you not do some travelling?
 That’s what digital nomadism is: the practice of moving around the world, putting in a shift on your laptop, wherever you might happen to be.

 Travel and accommodation companies have already started to prepare for this shift, by offering long-term rentals over short-term ones.
 It’s a trend that will be enjoyed only by people in particular industries, but we can say with some certainty that it’s here to stay, and that, for many, it’s a dream.